ljdursi/computecanadian/discussion-paper/04_principles.md

 Researcher-Centred
 ------------------

+**Proposal: Research, and concrete researcher needs, should be the basis for all decision making.**

 All established organizations face the danger of losing the perspective of those it serves.
 It becomes a little too natural to make decisions based on what is easiest or best internally; this is especially true if